PERFORM-Forecasts/documentation/README.md

 ## Dataset access

-The ARPA-E PERFORM data is made available as a series of .h5 files and can be found on AWS at `s3://arpa-e-perform/` or via its Open Energy Data Initiative (OEDI) catalog page at [https://data.openei.org/s3_viewer?bucket=arpa-e-perform](https://data.openei.org/s3_viewer?bucket=arpa-e-perform).
+The ARPA-E PERFORM data is made available as a series of .h5 files and can be found on AWS at `s3://arpa-e-perform/`.
+The AWS registry for the data is located at [https://registry.opendata.aws/arpa-e-perform/](https://registry.opendata.aws/arpa-e-perform/).

-The registry for the dataset can be found at [https://registry.opendata.aws/arpa-e-perform/](https://registry.opendata.aws/arpa-e-perform/).
+Information on the dataset can also be viewed via its Open Energy Data Initiative (OEDI) catalog page at [https://data.openei.org/submissions/5772](https://data.openei.org/submissions/5772).

 Examples for accessing AWS S3 data via python can be found in the [ERCOT_demo.md](ERCOT_demo.md).